08

 Here are a few things to know to get the most out of your AI collab.

-1. ChatGPT is not an intern to boss around
+1. Understanding ChatGPT's role: is not an intern to boss around

-3. Dare to deep dive into topics; down the rabbit hole
+3. Deep diving with ChatGPT; down the rabbit hole

 5. People recognize ChatGPT-created content

-ChatGPT is not an intern to do your dirty work.
+ChatGPT is not an intern you can boss around to do your dirty work.
 It’s a co-pilot; it's your wingman to help you do better.

 It’s a great sparring partner; it’s still you who has the brains and has to guide ChatGPT to get the desired output.